-THE CATWALK NATIONAL SCENIC TRAIL offers a fascinating glimpse into the geologic and historic foundations of southwest New Mexico.
+The trail offers a fascinating glimpse into the geologic and historic foundations of southwest New Mexico.
 The result of cataclysmic volcanic actions, the area now offers a beautiful picnic spot next to Whitewater Creek, a challenging one-mile trail along the historic 1890's mining waterway, and a sense of place that creates images of an earlier time.

 ITS UNIQUE NAME